panoply/syncify/docs/src/views/docs/introduction/what-is-syncify.md

 **Syncify embodies the spirit of developer empowerment within the Shopify ecosystem.
 It's not merely a tool but a symbol of resistance against inadequate corporate solutions, advocating for a development environment where community-driven innovation thrives.**

-> If you are looking to move an existing store from the Shopify CLI to Syncify, then have a look at [Boycotting Shopify CLI](/boycotting-shopify-cli) migration guide.
+> If you are looking to move an existing store from the Shopify CLI to Syncify, then have a look at [Migration Guide](/migration-guide/) migration guide.

+---

 # Rationale